Chart Color Schemes

 Dalyellup features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.5% of all households, including 41.6% couples with children, 24.3% couples without children, and 14.0% single parent families.
-Non-family households comprise the remaining 19.5%, with lone person households at 17.5% and group households at 2.1%.
-The median household size is 2.9 people, larger than the Rest of WA average of 2.5.
+Family households account for 80.5% of all households, consisting of 41.6% couples with children, 24.3% couples without children, and 14.0% single parent families.
+Non-family households constitute the remaining 19.5%, with lone person households at 17.5% and group households comprising 2.1%.
+The median household size is 2.9 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households